arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 * List native and custom tokens in the wallet
 * Add new custom tokens
 * Send and receive native and custom tokens
-* View token asset activities - which native or custom tokens requests were sent, whether the status is confirmed or pending, etc.
+* View token asset activities - which native or custom token requests were sent, whether the status is confirmed or pending, etc.
 <!---
 * Switch between EoA/SCW accounts (Gasless)
 -->